Attic Wiring, Junction Boxes and Electrical Safety

 - The wires don’t touch each other or the box; they are capped.

-This electrical question came from: John, a Homeowner from Naperville, Illinois
+This electrical question came from: John, a Homeowner from Naperville, Illinois.

 Thanks for your electrical question John.

-Storing Unused Electrical Wires
+How to Store Unused Electrical Wires

 - Placing a fold of electrical tape over the end of a unused wire is fine in a temporary situation, but not as a long term solution.

-- It is best to screw a wire connector over the end of the wires and cover the box with a blank plate as you have mentioned.
+- It is best to screw a insulated wire connector over the end of the wires and cover the box with a blank plate as you have mentioned.

 Electrical Wire for the Home